 Pension Drawdown is a flexible solution with a number of benefits over its chief competitor, an annuity, these include:

 - You have significantly improved control.

 - You may withdraw what you want when you want.

-- You have much greater control over how any remaining fund is distributed to your beneficiaries after your death.
+- You have greater control over remaining pension fund distribution to beneficiaries after your death.

 - There are potential tax planning advantages.

 When you buy an annuity you purchase a set monthly income for life.
 As with drawdown, you may take up to 25% of the pension fund as a tax free sum with the balance funding the annuity.
 The pension income from an annuity is fixed.
 It cannot be varied up or down to deal with any specific circumstances that may arise.
 Annuities can be set up with other options, such as spouses pension, but it must be selected at outset and each option comes at a cost.